-1.3.3 Redekop School of Business Merit Award
+1.4 Redekop School of Business Awards

-Students entering the Redekop School of Business will be eligible to receive up to \$7,000 in Business Awards during four years of study at CMU.
-All Year One, Continuing and Transfer students may be eligible for other CMU scholarships and bursaries.
-Students who receive the

-Redekop School of Business Merit Award are not eligible to receive the CMU Leadership Scholarship.
+Students entering the Redekop School of Business will be eligible to receive up to \$20,000 in Business Awards during four years of study at CMU.
+See below for award amounts.
+All first year, continuing, and transfer students may be eligible for other CMU scholarships and bursaries up to a maximum of \$7,000/year.
+Redekop School of Business Co-op students receive their awards over the 8 academic semesters (not during the work terms).
+Students who receive the Redekop School of Business Award are not eligible to receive the CMU Leadership Scholarship.